heroku/node-heroku-client/README.md

 ## Usage

-To begin, require the Heroku module and create a client, passing in an API
+To begin, require the Heroku module and create a client, passing in an API.
 token:

 ```javascript